~ IforColor ~

 IforColor brings historical key innovators to light for the knowledge and enjoyment of us all.
-The collection of profiles included on this website contain historical facts, not judgments.
+The collection of profiles included on this website contains historical facts, not judgments.

 About: Dale Ricardo Shields

-The vision of Dale Ricardo Shields is to preserve history about African American and artist of color on the Facebook website Black Theatre / African American Voices on the Internet for everyone to acknowledge, enjoy and learn past and present history.
+The vision of Dale Ricardo Shields is to preserve history about African Americans and artists of color on the Facebook website Black Theatre / African American Voices and African American Theatre Outlook Collective on the Internet for everyone to acknowledge, enjoy and learn about the past and present history.

-Denison University (Grandville, Ohio) Susquehanna University (Selinsgrove, Pennsylvania)
+Randolph Macon College (Ashland Virginia), Denison University (Grandville, Ohio), and Susquehanna University (Selinsgrove, Pennsylvania)